 Enthused by that first trout sighting I quickly strung-up my little fly rod and on my third cast I was right into a little rainbow (seven inches).
 I quickly caught and released two other little trout as I worked just below the old cottonwood that used to stand as a sentinel over the watercress beds (it has since been reduced to a stubby stump as Cold Creek residents apparently tried to save it by sawing off dead limbs).
 As I worked another fifty feet downstream I came across a little pool that was obviously man made.
 Not wanting to be too obvious by fishing from the clearing lest I get thrown off the private property, I decided to continue casting downstream from the head of the pool.
 I was using a size eighteen parachute dry fly and was finding success by floating the fly down to the trout.
 I quickly set the hook into another six or seven inch rainbow as the fly swung out after the leader reached full extension.

 It was after five or so casts that I observed what appeared to be a larger fish working in the middle of the pool, and within two more casts I was able to set the hook on his strike.
 To my surprise it was a nine-inch rainbow, a huge trout for that little creek.
 Obviously, the man-made pool created a habitat that could support a larger fish.

-As I understand trout, their maturity has more to do with age than size and so they often are able to gain reproductive maturity at a smaller size (seven or eight inches), if that is all their habitat will allow.
+As I understand trout, their sexual maturity has more to do with age than size, and so they often are able to spawn at a smaller size (seven or eight inches), if that is all their habitat will allow.
 All they need is a steady diet of aquatic insects and pebbly riffles in which they can construct their spawning redds for their eggs to grow in the rich, oxygenated water.
 Other than that, size doesn’t matter much.